-Prior to joining UC Berkeley School of Law’s faculty as an LL.M.
-Legal Research and Writing Lecturer, Ms. Moss served as an Adjunct Professor at the Georgetown University Law Center.
+Prior to joining the faculty at Berkeley Law, Ms. Moss taught as an Adjunct Professor at Georgetown University Law Center.

 J.D., Georgetown University Law Center (2009)

 A.B., Bryn Mawr College (2002)